 - Usually takes a day, so you will be able to return home on the same day.

-- Is available at both our flagship Nottingham premises and our London Clinic.
+- Is available at our flagship Nottingham premise

 - Takes between two and three hours.

 - Uses an incision that runs from hip to hip, usually near your bikini line.

 - Usually needs an overnight stay at the hospital.

 WHAT ARE THE SIDE EFFECTS OR RISKS OF TUMMY TUCKS?
 DO THEY LEAVE SCARS?